pyke369/sffmpeg/README.md

     $ make deb

-All binaries and support files will be installed by the package in the `/usr/local` directory.
+The `ffmpeg` and i`ffprobe` static binaries will be installed by the package in the `/usr/bin` directory.

-    $ sudo dpkg -i sffmpeg_1.2_amd64.deb
+    $ sudo dpkg -i sffmpeg_2.2_all.deb
-    Selecting previously deselected package sffmpeg.
+    Selecting previously unselected package sffmpeg.
-    Unpacking sffmpeg (from sffmpeg_1.2_amd64.deb) ...
+    Unpacking sffmpeg (from sffmpeg_2.2_all.deb) ...
-    Setting up sffmpeg (1.2) ...
+    Setting up sffmpeg (2.2) ...